 Related article:100 free fonts you should be using

 Get people up and moving with the Orange Black Sports Club Membership ID Card template.

 Don’t be afraid to use one typeface across your entire brand.
 Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without overcomplicating your designs.
 This typeface is a classic serif that is beautifully applied as a heading and easy-to-read body copy.

 To elaborate on how easy it is to use different font variants, here is an example of Libre Baskerville in action.
 Using an italic pronounces a word or subheading without having to change font-families.

-Bebas Neue is a favorite out there in the design-sphere.
+Bebas Neue is a favorite in the design-sphere.
 Its condensed and clean form makes it excellent to use for headings.
 Round and narrow typefaces offset nicely against each other.
-The contrast between Bebas and Montserrat makes for a tidy and contemporary pairing.
+The contrast between Bebas and Montserrat makes for a tidy and contemporary font combination.

-Because of the geometric form of this font combination, shapes are nice to use to accompany your type.
+Because of the geometric form of this font combination, shapes are ideal to accompany your type.
 The lines applied either side of the Season Sale text act as great bookmarks and they align to the width of the heading for stylistic composition.

-This combination has similarities to pairings you would find in newspapers or publishing.
+This font combination has similarities to combinations you would find in newspapers or publishing.
 Open Sans Extra Bold grabs the attention of your audience, much like that of a headline.